waleska404/tic-tac-toe/README.md

 <h1 align="center">👾 Tic Tac Toe using Firebase Realtime Database</h1></br>
 <p align="center">
 A Tic Tac Toe game Android app for playing in real time with two devices.
-Using Firebase, Compose and Hilt based on modern Android tech-stacks and MVVM architecture.
+Using Firebase, Compose and Hilt based on modern Android tech-stack and MVVM architecture.
 </p>
 </br>